covertnine/c9-starter/README.md

-# C9
+# C9 Starter

-C9 uses `npm` to compile files and an untracked `client` folder for website-specific code.
+C9 Starter or C9 uses `npm` to compile files and an untracked `client` folder for website-specific code.
 The goal is to allow a developer to create custom themes, which they can track via git, while allowing their client to still use a child theme if they like.
 Developers and clients mutually making changes to a child theme is a recipe for chaos.

 ## Installation